|15 % w/w||1 x 30g tube||£20.70|

-Other rosacea treatments include Metronidazole Gel, Ivermectin cream and oral antibiotics.
-Oral Isotretinoin may be given to treat severe rosacea.
-Brimonidine tartrate is a new medicine which is applied to the skin to reduce redness.
-If these don't help, the following treatments may be prescribed:
+Other rosacea treatments include metronidazole gel (Rozex), ivermectin cream (Soolantra), brimonidine (Mirvaso) and oral antibiotics.
+Oral isotretinoin may be given to treat severe rosacea.
+If these don't help, you could try laser treatment.

 There are things you can do to help prevent rosacea from flaring up.
-Avoid scrubbing your face and using harsh products as these can make your symptoms worse.
-Use a mild cleanser and moisturiser or an emollient soap and always apply sun protection before going outside.
+Avoid scrubbing your face, using exfoliants or applying harsh products as these can make your symptoms worse.
+Use a mild cleanser and a light moisturiser.
+Always apply sun protection before going outside.

 Using a green tinted base is the best way to even out the redness caused by rosacea.
-You should also seek out foundations which have a high SFP in order to protect your skin from the sunlight.
-Brands which are created for sensitive skin are best, such as Dermablend or Mineral foundations.
+You should also look for foundations which have a high SPF sunscreen in order to protect your skin from sunlight.
+Brands which are created for sensitive skin are best.

 Rosacea and acne are two different skin conditions but are often commonly mistaken for each other.
-Rosacea can include small, red bumps which look similar to acne and acne can cause redness and irritation.
+Rosacea can include small, red bumps which look similar to acne, whereas acne can cause redness and irritation.
 If you are unsure, see a doctor for advice as they will be able to diagnose which skin condition you have.